Flechette: Rocket and artillery use

-Smaller flechettes were used in special artillery shells called "beehive" rounds (so named for the very distinctive whistling buzz made by thousands of flechettes flying downrange at supersonic speeds) and intended for use against troops in the open – a ballistic shell packed with flechettes was fired and set off by a mechanical time fuse, scattering flechettes in an expanding cone.
+Smaller flechettes were used in special artillery shells called "beehive" rounds (so named after the very distinctive whistling buzz made by thousands of flechettes flying downrange at supersonic speeds) and intended for use against troops in the open – a ballistic shell packed with flechettes was fired and set off by a mechanical time fuse, scattering flechettes in an expanding cone.

 During the Vietnam War 105 mm howitzer batteries and tanks (90 mm guns) used flechette rounds to defend themselves against massed infantry attacks.
-The ubiquitous 106 mm M40 recoilless rifle was primarily used as an anti-tank weapon.
+The ubiquitous 105 mm M40 recoilless rifle was primarily used as an anti-tank weapon.
 However, it could also be used in an anti-personnel role with the use of flechette rounds.
 The widely used Carl Gustaf 8.4 cm recoilless rifle also uses an Area Defence Munition designed as a close-range anti-personnel round.
 It fires 1,100 flechettes over a wide area.
 The US Air Force used 2.75 in rockets with WDU-4/A flechette warheads.

 The 70 mm Hydra 70 rocket currently in service with the US Armed forces can be fitted with an anti-personnel (APERS) warhead containing 1,179 flechettes.
 They are carried by attack helicopters such as the AH-64 Apache and the AH-1 Cobra.

+Israel-Palestine conflict

+Israeli authorities have reportedly used flechettes in Gaza since at least 2001.
+That year, Israeli officials stated that "The Israeli military obtained these weapons from the USA after the 1973 war and we have thousands of old shells in warehouses."
+B'Tselem documented nine Palestinians including four children who were killed by the IDF using flechettes between 2001 and 2003.
+In April 2003 Israel High Court rejected a petition to ban flechettes.
+In 2009 fact finding mission of amnesty found two persons killed by flechettes and some more wounded.
+In the Goldstone Report, the UN also investigated Israel's use of flechettes, describing this ammunition as unsuitable for use in residential areas, but concluding that Israel's usage was not proscribed by international law.
+The Israeli High Court of Justice has rejected the argument that flechette munitions are by their nature indiscriminate and maintains that subject to the general requirements of the rules of armed conflict their use is legal.

 Russo-Ukrainian war

-Flechettes have been used during the 2022 Russian invasion of Ukraine, where samples of the projectiles were recovered in the mass graves in Bucha.
+Flechettes have been used during the Russian invasion of Ukraine, where samples of the projectiles were recovered in the mass graves in Bucha, Ukraine.
 A witness described munitions bursting overhead and littering the area with 3 cm flechettes.
-A British munitions expert reviewed photographs of the flechettes and concluded that they likely came from a 122 mm 3Sh1 artillery round.
+A British munitions expert reviewed photographs of the flechettes and concluded that they likely came from a 3Ш1 (flèchette) 122 mm artillery round.
 A speaker for the Ukrainian Ground Forces stated that Ukraine's military does not use shells with flechettes.